Calculating wind risk

-Using information about the site (such as soil and cultivation type), the trees (such as species and height) and wind climate, ForestGALES first calculates the wind speed at which trees will be damaged either by uprooting or stem breakage.
+ForestGALES then calculates the critical wind speed, at which trees will be damaged either by uprooting or stem breakage.

 The probability of damaging winds occurring is then calculated using information on the wind climate throughout Britain as classified in the DAMS scoring system.
 DAMS is a modelled windiness score calculated from tatter flag observations, elevation, aspect, topographical exposure, valley shape and direction.

 Throughout its development, ForestGALES was designed in consultation with representatives of both private and state forestry organisations and is designed to be easy to use and includes extensive on-line help.